julianandrews/sgf-render/README.md

 Options:
     -o, --outfile FILE  Output file.
 SVG and PNG formats supported.
-    -n, --node-num NUM  Node number to render (default 1).
+    -n, --node-num NUM  Node number to render (default 1) or 'last' to render the last node.
 Note that SGFs may have nodes without moves.
     -w, --width WIDTH   Width of the output image in pixels (default 800) -s, --shrink-wrap   Draw only enough of the board to hold all the stones (with 1 space padding)